 What are donations used for?

-Donations are used for restocking medical supplies for the ambulance, ambulance repairs, and continuing the training of our volunteers.
+Donations are used to purchase the ambulance, restocking medical supplies and equipment, ambulance repairs, and continuing the training of our volunteers.

 How can I donate?